 |Industry sector||Mining and quarrying|

-The Notifiers allege the company’s actions constitute non-observance of the concepts and principles chapter and the employment and industrial relations chapter of the OECD Guidelines.
+The submitters allege that the employees of Flemish Investments Burundi s.a. were payed compensation instead of severance when the company closed its operations in Burundi in 2014.
+Additionally, the notifiers allege that the company did not honour a decision of the Bujumbura Labour Court.
+The submitters cited that the company’s actions constitute a non-observance of the concepts and principles chapter and the employment and industrial relations chapter of the OECD Guidelines.

 The NCP in its initial assessment determined that while the termination of employment of the submitting party was material to the Guidelines, the main objective of the submitter, namely the enforcement of a court decision compelling the company to pay compensation, is not within the mandate of the NCP to enforce.
 Additionally, since the corporations directly involved have been defunct since 2014, the NCP was unable to verify the corporate governance structure and internal policies and mechanisms of these organizations to help establish the necessary accountabilities to facilitate the resolution of the issues raised.